technotrans SE (ETR:TTR1)

 Speaker 5

 Okay.
 Hi, everyone.
-So can can you give more information about how 2025 has started?
-Obviously, there are the tariff issues.
-Also, the German government budget, I guess, maybe has changed sentiment.
-So any input in on order intake and sentiment?
+Can you give more information about how 2025 has started?
+Obviously there are the tariff issues, also the German government budget, I guess, maybe has changed sentiment.
+Any inputs on order intake and sentiment?

 Michael Finger

-Yeah.
-So 2025 has started in line with our expectations.
-We had a good start into the year.
-So far, tariff tariffs and the sentiment is not impacting us so far as already explained.
-So at the moment, everything is in line with our expectations.
+2025 has started in line with our expectations.
+We had a good start into the year so far.
+Tariffs and the sentiment is not impacting us so far, as already explained.
+At the moment, everything is in line with our expectations.

 Speaker 5

 Okay.
-And then another question.
-It seems to me that fourth quarter had really good technology margins at at 6.4.
-So do you view that as sustainable at this production levels or or not?
+Then another question.
+It seems to me that fourth quarter had really good Technology margins at 6.4%.
+Do you view that as sustainable at this production levels or not?

 Michael Finger

-Finally, it depends on the on the volume and the product mix.
-Mix.
-And if we can continue the product mix and the volume going over the course of this year, we will also continue producing positive margins in technology.
+Finally, it depends on the volume and the product mix.
+If we can continue the product mix and the volume going over the course of this year, we will also continue producing positive margins in Technology.

 Speaker 5